ember-learn/ember-blog/content/the-ember-times-issue-185.md

 ## [Developing Robust Ember.js Applications course on Educative 🆕](https://www.educative.io/courses/robust-ember-js-applications)

 Based on the popular book, [Rock and Roll with Ember.js](https://balinterdi.com/rock-and-roll-with-emberjs/), Educative has a new (paid) course, [Developing Robust Ember.js Applications](https://www.educative.io/courses/robust-ember-js-applications) by [Balint Erdi (@balinterdi)](https://github.com/balinterdi).
 Educative is a growing online platform to level up your coding skills.
-Their teaching philosophy revolves around "no more passive learning".
+Their teaching philosophy revolves around **no more passive learning**.
 Instead, the platform offers interactive in-browser environments to keep you engaged and test your progress as you go.

 Takeaway skills:
 - Understand how Ember.js works in web applications